top of page

 IMG_3558.GIF

-8th graders trying to use the force to make it snow in September.
+8th graders trying to use a Jedi mind trick to force another snow day.

 Thor_me.jpg